Velocidex/velociraptor-docs/content/vql_reference/event/_index.md

 {{% notice note %}}

-There is only a single equivalence row specified by the `key` parameter, and it must be a string.
+There is only a single equivalence column specified by the `key` parameter, and it must be a string.
 If you need to watch multiple columns you need to create a new column which is the concatenation of other columns.
 For example `format(format="%s%d", args=[Name, Pid])`

 {{% /notice %}}